alexandrainst/node-red-http-basic-auth/README.md

 # node-red-contrib-httpauth

-Node-RED node for HTTP Basic/Digest Auth
+Node-RED node for HTTP Basic Auth.

-This Node-RED module performs Basic and Digest authentication.
+This Node-RED module performs HTTP Basic authentication.
-It is to be used in conjunction with an http input node.
+It is to be used in conjunction with an HTTP Input node.

 ![flow.png](images/flow.png)